flagshipcompany/shopify-app-public/README.md

 * **Pickup Location**
 The location that was provided when the pickup was scheduled.

-The next row can have a button that allows you to cancel the pickup, provided that either the pickup has not been picked up by the courier yet, or that the pickup date has not been passed.
+The next row can have a button that allows you to cancel the pickup, provided that either the shipment has not been picked up by the courier yet, or that the pickup date has not been passed.

 Cancelled pickups will have the row highlighted in red and the cancel button is removed.